iterative/dvc.org/public/static/docs/use-cases/data-registries.md

 are the `dvc import` and `dvc get` commands, as well as the [`dvc.api`](/doc/api-reference) Python API.

-But before, it's very handy to being able to navigate the registry to see what files and directories.
+But first, you may want to explore the contents of a data DVC repo.

 ### Listing data (list)

-You may want to explore the contents of a data DVC repo before trying to reuse its artifacts.
 The `dvc list` command is analogous to `ls`, or 3rd party tools like `aws s3 ls`:

 ```dvc
 $ dvc list -R https://github.com/iterative/dataset-registry